hyperledger-solang/solang/docs/targets/substrate.rst

 Parity Substrate
 ================

-Solang works with Parity Substrate 2.0 or later.
+Solang works with Parity Substrate 3.0.
+Note that for recent Substrate Version, cross-contract calls as well as using `address` type as function argument or return values are not supported.
+We are currently working on fixing any regressions.

 The Parity Substrate has the following differences to Ethereum Solidity: